cslarsen/csl.name/_posts/2016-06-08-embedding-binary-data.md

 ---------------------------

 Most statically compiled languages will let you link in object files.
-I haven't tried, but I guess you could very easily do the same for Swift, Rust and so on.
+I haven't tried, but I guess you could easily do it in languages like Swift, Rust and so on.

 What would you use it for?
 --------------------------